Crypt0Nyt/Codelabs/HelloToast/README.md

+# Android fundamentals 01.2 (Part B)

+Link to this Codelab is [here]([Android fundamentals 01.2 Part B: The layout editor](https://developer.android.com/codelabs/android-training-layout-editor-part-b?index=..%2F..%2Fandroid-training&authuser=1#5))

-# This is a Hello Toast application For Tablet
+## This is a Hello Toast application for Tablet mode

+Features:

-It shows toast and increament the counter
+- It shows Toast on clicking the TOAST button

-## Here are some screenshots of the application in Tablet mode:
+- On pressing the COUNT button increaments the count display

+### You can download the apk from [here](https://github.com/Crypt0Nyt/Codelabs/releases/download/01.2-Part-B/app-debug.apk)

 ### Toast Button

 ![ToastP](https://user-images.githubusercontent.com/59164922/118153536-a46ef900-b433-11eb-9a5a-768497c3c1ec.png)

 ### Count Button